-ALT tags (also known as Image Descriptions) are a very important feature involving all images on any given website.
-Moz does a good job of explaining what ALT tags are.
-Please take a moment to read up on what ALT tags are and why they are important.
+Alt tags (also known as Image Descriptions or alt text) are a very important for the accessibility of your webpage.
+Moz does a good job of explaining what alt tags are.
+Please take a moment to read up on what alt tags are and why they are important.
 Moz also provides some tips for how to write good ones.

 - Be accurate and equivalent in presenting the same content and function of the image.

 - Consider the context of the page.
 An image of researchers in a lab on a page about lab safety may have alt text of “Researchers wearing goggles, gloves, and lab coats working in a lab.”
 The exact same image on a page about the lab they are in may have alt text of “John Doe and his research assistants working in the Water Chemistry Lab.”

 - Be succinct.
 This means the correct content (if there is content) and function (if there is a function) of the image should be presented as succinctly as is appropriate.
 Typically no more than a few words are necessary, though rarely a short sentence or two may be appropriate.

 - You do not need to describe everything in full detail.
 The user probably doesn’t care what color shirt the person is wearing, unless, of course, the purpose of the webpage is to sell that shirt or to promote wearing a certain color shirt for a cause.

 - For a photo of a person, just use their name.
 This would apply to personnel items, for example.